Knee ligaments

 The cruciate ligaments are short strong bands of fibrous tissue that cross each other inside your knee joint and join your tibia to your femur.
 They are named according to where they attach on the top of the tibia.

-The anterior cruciate ligament (ACL) runs from the front of your tibia, backwards and slightly outwards, to the base of your femur.
-This ligament stops your shin bone from moving forwards in front of your thigh bone.
+The anterior cruciate ligament (ACL) runs from the front of your tibia (shin bone), backwards and slightly outwards, to the base of your femur (thigh bone).
+This ligament stops your tibia from moving forwards in front of your femur.

 The posterior cruciate ligament (PCL) runs from the rear of your tibia, forwards and slightly inwards, to the base of your femur.
-This ligament stops your shin bone from moving backwards, relative to your thigh bone.
+This ligament stops your tibia from moving backwards, relative to your femur.
 It is generally stronger than the ACL.

 Tearing of the anterior cruciate ligament is a very common sporting injury.
+Women seem more prone to ACL tears than men.
 An ACL tear can happen when you change direction rapidly, slow down when running, land after a jump, or receive a direct blow to your knee.
+Soccer, skiing and basketball are sports where ACL injuries can happen.

 Injuries to the posterior cruciate ligament are less common.
-They can result if your knee is over-straightened or over-flexed (bent too strongly), or the shin is forced backwards.
+It can be injured during a direct blow to the tibia when the knee is bent, or when the knee is over-straightened.

 A tear of the anterior cruciate ligament tends to be a more serious injury than an equivalent tear to any of the other knee ligaments, as joint stability is more profoundly affected, and surgery is often necessary.